Route 66, however, was not new to me. There was a hit record of the same name by Nat King Cole, whose voice my mother loved. You know the one:

 Webb was on a roll.
 Why stop now?
 Time for another Mark VII production.Enter Emergency!, the premise of which was straightforward enough.
 Firefighters Johnny Gage and Roy DeSoto (played by Randolph Mantooth and Kevin Tighe), become paramedics assigned to Station 51 of the Los Angeles County Fire Department.

 The time is 1972, and paramedics really are a new thing.
-The whole idea was hugely controversial at the time, and the notion that what we now call Emergency Medical Technicians, Emergency Medical Responders or Paramedics would have a role to play in the delivery of emergency medical services was not necessarily welcomed or supported.
+The whole idea was hugely controversial at the time, and the notion that what we now call Emergency Medical Technicians, Emergency Medical Responders or Paramedics would have a role to play in the delivery of emergency medical services was often neither welcomed nor supported.

-So Webb had a truly topical subject, but he was on familiar turf (although Emergency! ran for an hour, a departure for Webb).
+So Webb had a truly topical subject, but he was on familiar turf in LA with “first responders” (although Emergency! ran for an hour, a departure for Webb).

 Emergency! ran until 1979 and would be credited with accelerating the acceptance of EMT-paramedic programs as a standard component of modern emergency services around the world.
 “Rampart General” in the show was a real hospital and still exists, although it’s called Harbor UCLA Medical Center, and is located in Torrance.